ajsquared/bar-cursor/README.md

 from a block into a bar.
 In overwrite-mode, the cursor will change into a block.

-I forked color-theme-x from the file by Joseph L. Casadonte Jr. found on [his webpage](http://www.northbound-train.com/emacs.html#MyPackages).
+I forked bar-cursor from the file by Joseph L. Casadonte Jr. found on [his webpage](http://www.northbound-train.com/emacs.html#MyPackages).

 ## Installation ##